 Any good Namibia safari goes along the Skeleton Coast.
 Shipwrecks are scattered along the coast, giving it its name.
 What’s most impressive is that here, the sand dunes get all the way to the Ocean.
 This is the only area of the country where the sun doesn’t shine all day and the air isn’t terribly dry: in fact, it can be quite hazy!

-Swakopmund may well be the most fun of all the places to visit in Namibia.
-This small city located on the Atlantic coast is a fantastic place for any adventure sports lover.
+Swakopmund is a small city located on the Atlantic coast and a fantastic place for any adventure sports lover.
 There’s plenty of things to do – sand boarding, sky diving, walking in the desert are just a few of them.
 To top this off, the restaurant scene is fantastic, with a great selection of places to enjoy the most delicious seafood.
 Visiting is one of the unmissable things to do in Namibia.

 Spend A Night Out In Windhoek